averagehuman0G/File-Todo/README.md

 # File-Todo
-A NodeJS todo app with a twist.
-Authentication and file attachment are included with the app.
+A NodeJS todo API with CRUD functionality.